reservemedia/frontend-codetest/readme.md

 ### React Toolbox

-We have pre-loaded the [React-Toolbox](http://react-toolbox.io/) library for you.
-This library provides you with many pre-built Material Design components that you can import as needed.
+We have included the [React-Toolbox](http://react-toolbox.io/) which provides many Material Design components that you may import.

 You can override any React Toolbox settings in `src/theme/_config.scss`.